ondenyieric/SVM_ON_DIGITS/README.md

 # SVM_ON_DIGITS
-## Vary with low value for effective gradient descent
+## Vary gamma with low value for effective gradient descent